Est-oup/VirMarkDB/README.md

 ## 8) Notes and limitations

-- ORF prediction was performed with Prodigal, which is practical and robust, but viral genomes can still contain coding configurations that are difficult to predict.
+- ORF prediction is performed with **Prodigal** in metagenomic mode.
+This approach is practical and robust, but some viral coding sequences may still be difficult to predict correctly.

+- Some viral genes, especially in large DNA viruses, can contain introns, inteins, sequencing artefacts or internal stop codons.
+These features can lead to truncated or fragmented predicted proteins.
+This limitation is currently tracked in issue #2 and will be addressed in future versions.

-- HMM profile performance depends strongly on the diversity and quality of the seed reference sets.
+- HMM profile performance depends strongly on the diversity, quality and taxonomic coverage of the seed reference protein sets.

-- HMMs are currently handled at the marker-group level and are therefore specific to defined taxonomic scopes.
+- HMM profiles are currently handled by marker group and are therefore specific to defined taxonomic scopes.

-- `NA` values in marker presence tables mean not detected or not retained under the current workflow and thresholds, not automatically true biological absence.
+- `NA` values in marker presence tables mean “not detected or not retained under the current workflow and thresholds”.
+They should not be interpreted automatically as true biological absence.

-- The benchmark filtering strategy is empirical and was designed as a practical way to clean large external protein pools before coverage assessment.
+- The benchmark filtering strategy is empirical and was designed as a practical way to clean large external protein pools before marker-coverage assessment.

-- The current database focuses on Nucleocytoviricota.
-Additional viral groups can be added later if suitable marker references and genome mappings are available.
+- The current database focuses on `Nucleocytoviricota`.
+Additional viral groups will be added later if suitable marker references and genome mappings are available.

-The number of genomes in the manifest (from ICTV) and the number of genomes with selected marker ORFs can differ.

-A genome present in the manifest but absent from marker FASTA exports should not be interpreted automatically as missing from the pipeline.
-It can simply mean that no ORF passed the current HMM and filtering steps.

 ---